!Header Logo

 Broad-Appeal Beds

+Molly’s senior canine friends, some of whom have hip dysplasia or arthritis, have snapped up every orthopedic bed they can find.
+They’re pleased with the sleeping surfaces’ efficient weight distribution, along with the extra support for the dogs’ joints and muscles.
 These innovative beds also appeal to the younger canine set.
 Surprisingly, wriggling puppies minimize their risks of joint and muscle ailments by relaxing on the trendy sleeping spots.
 Very active pooches, such as service or working dogs, can’t wait to stretch out their muscles after a long day’s work.
 Post-surgical canine patients also find them quite comfortable, a welcome development since these dogs might have considerable recovery times.

 Proper Bed Introduction

+Place Molly’s orthopedic bed in a draft-free location.
+Encourage her to sniff and explore this trendy new furniture piece before removing the old one.
 When Molly next visits your veterinarian, he’ll be pleased that your dignified senior dog is relaxing in luxury and comfort.
 To learn more about orthopedic beds, contact us for expert advice.